odoh-tc/e-commerce/README.md

     pip install -r requirements.txt
 Set up the database:

-    Modify the database settings in .env file.
+    Modify the database settings in .env file

 Usage
 Start the FastAPI server:

     uvicorn main:app --reload
     Navigate to http://localhost:8000/docs in your browser to access the Swagger UI for testing the API endpoints.

 **Deploying with Docker**
 Build the Docker image:
     docker build -t fastapi-app .